Who Is Herman Miller? The Herman Miller Story

 AO stands for Action Office.
 The Action Office system was created by Nelson and Propst, and introduced by Herman Miller in 1968.
 The AO was the first open floor plan office setting.
 This type of office setting is much more common nowadays.
 Had it not been for Herman Miller, the open floor plan might not have ever been created, or it might have been created decades later.

 In 1969, D. J. De Pree stepped down as Chairman of the Board and passed the title along to his son, Hugh De Pree.
 Hugh De Pree followed in father's footsteps, maintaining Herman Miller's name at the forefront of office and home furniture.
-Over the past 50 years, Herman Miller, Inc. has remained the leading company in it's field.
-With its Herman Miller Aeron Fully Loaded office chair, the company has been the leading manufacturer in office chair ergonomics for over 20 years.
+Over the past 50 years, Herman Miller, Inc. has remained the leading company in its field.
+With its Herman Miller Aeron chair, Ergon Chair, Equa chair, and Sayl chair, the company has been the leading manufacturer in office chair ergonomics for over 20 years.

 Think back to the beginning of this article.
 Honestly, had you ever really heard of the name Herman Miller?
 Maybe you had, maybe you hadn't.
 Either way, did you know that the actual man, Herman Miller, himself had almost nothing to do with the company?
 Without D. J. De Pree, however, the name Herman Miller would not be as prominent as it is today.

 D. J. De Pree, the man behind the name Herman Miller, died in 1993.
-He left behind a legacy and one of the longest lasting companies in recent history.
+He left behind a legacy and one of the longest-lasting companies in recent history.
 Over the past few decades, we've seen companies rise and fall; some falling at the turn of the century, and others falling shortly thereafter.
 Herman Miller, Inc. however, still remains.
-Their versatility and ability to adapt with the times has secured the company's survival.
+Their versatility and ability to adapt to the times have secured the company's survival.

 With a name like Herman Miller, you know the furniture is going to be high quality.
 This means that not everyone will have the opportunity to experience the comfort and luxury of a Herman Miller chair, or other pieces of furniture with their name.
-Today, however, Beverly Hills Chairs offers refurbished Herman Miller Chairs, as well as other brands of office furniture, at discounted prices.
+Today, however, Beverly Hills Chairs offers used Herman Miller Chairs, as well as other brands of ergonomic office chairs, standing desks, and Herman Miller Chair replacement parts at discounted prices.
 Beverly Hills Chairs does its part to provide many more customers with the privilege of owning their own Herman Miller office chair.

 Now that you know the history behind Herman Miller, you can be confident in deciding to buy their product.
 And since you now know where to find Herman Miller chairs at affordable rates, you'll be more inclined to buy your new office chair from Beverly Hills Chairs.